rspivak/crammit/README.rst

         # you can use Unix shell-style wildcards in file names
         - static/css/*.css

+**output** - specifies relative path of an output directory where all generated files will be put.

 Every bundle will output 3 files.
 Let's check out the output of the javascript *common* bundle.